 The

-class has properties that are the origin, x-axis, and y-axis as the 2D coordinate system.
+Plane2d class defines the origin, x-axis, and y-axis as the properties of a 2D coordinate system.
 In this

 class that I implemented, the core functions are as follows:

-- get_converted_geometry_by_plane(): Converts a geometry from the plane's coordinate system to another
+- get_converted_geometry_by_plane(): This method converts a geometry from the plane's coordinate system to another.

 class Plane2d(AxesVisualizer):